-The Finance Committee considers and makes recommendations for final action by the Board on capital structure, contracts, programs, acquisitions, mergers or divestments of an unusual or material nature.
+The Finance Committee considers and makes recommendations for final action by the Board on capital structure and capital allocation, including acquisitions, mergers or divestures of an unusual or material nature.
 As part of its capital structure responsibilities, the Finance Committee reviews and makes recommendations concerning proposed dividend actions and issuance or redemption of debt or equity securities.
-In addition, the Finance Committee reviews the investment performance of the employee benefit plans, capital asset requirements and short-term investment policy when appropriate.
-The Finance Committee held seven meetings in 2004.
+In addition, the Finance Committee reviews the investment performance of the employee benefit plans and capital asset requirements.
+The Finance Committee held four meetings (one of which was telephonic) in 2005.